-- You may have severe symptoms, such as muscle pain, loss of muscle function, and rapid, strong, or irregular heartbeat
+- You may have severe symptoms, such as muscle pain, loss of muscle function, or serious heart issues

 - Your potassium level is very high (>6.0 mmol/L)

-- Having a blood potassium level higher than 6.0 mmol/L can be dangerous and may require immediate treatment
+- Having a blood potassium level higher than 6.0 mmol/L can be life-threatening and may require immediate treatment

-The symptoms of hyperkalemia can be very mild and difficult to notice.
+Hyperkalemia can remain undetected until it becomes dangerously high and causes serious health issues.
 Oftentimes, the condition is detected by routine blood work.
-Talk to your healthcare provider if you begin to feel any of these symptoms:
+Don’t wait to talk to your healthcare provider if you begin to feel any of these symptoms: